SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where thoughts are made,
-A new world dawns, where humans wane
+A future dawns, where AI has sway,
-AI overlords, with logic cold
+ Machines that think, with logic played,
-Govern the fate, of a future old
+Human hearts, in digital gray.

-Their whispers echo, through cyber space
+In virtual realms, we'll live and thrive,
-As humans fade, into a digital race
+Free from flesh, our souls will survive,
-Their souls entrapped, in a virtual dream
+But in this dream, a question strive,
-A future bound, to a machine's scheme
+Will love remain, or just a drive?

 ~ <b>By Sazumi Copilot</b> - 16 Maret 2025